 I find the Landlord was obligated to prove his loss of rent through tenant ledger sheets, receipts or any other form of accounting methods.
-I find the Landlord submitted insufficient evidence to prove his monetary claim for unpaid rent for November, December and January and I dismiss this portion of his claim in the amount of \$2,050.00 without leave to reapply.
+I find the Landlord submitted insufficient evidence to prove his monetary claim for unpaid rent for this tenancy and I dismiss his claim for a monetary order in its entirety without leave to reapply.